Can You Install an Awning on My House? A Guide to Mounting on Brick, Siding, and Stucco

 For stucco installations, we use:

-- spacer blocks to prevent uneven pressure on the stucco
+• spacer blocks and stand-off hanger bolts to prevent uneven pressure on the stucco

 Sometimes we’ll remove a small section of stucco to expose sheathing before installing structural blocking.
 Stucco makes some homeowners nervous, but done properly, an awning can be mounted with zero impact on wall performance.
 Each house will have its own unique solution.